priss-zilla/NASA-AWSoM-Validation-Project/README.md

 - once both on their journey to Mars, will have 8 months of solar wind data to analyse.
 - can assume spacecrafts on circular orbit around Mars.
 <img width="4284" height="5712" alt="tempImagerP5EgV" src="https://github.com/user-attachments/assets/0bebaee1-57b2-43ae-a6ed-75a8b877fb2d" />

+Questions About SEP Warning Time & Detection
+ 1 Based on your work with MAVEN's magnetometer data, how much warning time do astronauts actually have between detecting a solar flare and the arrival of dangerous particles?
+ 2 Are the instruments we currently put on spacecraft sensitive enough to give astronauts reliable, timely warnings to get to shelter?
+ 3 Can the solar wind interactions you study upstream of Mars act as an early "alarm bell" for incoming radiation events?

+Questions About SEP Energy & Health Effects
+ 4 From your research on the composition of solar ejecta, how energetic are the particles that astronauts would encounter during a large solar event?
+ 5 At those energy levels, how long could an astronaut be exposed before experiencing serious health effects—are we talking minutes, hours, or days?
+ 6 Does the energy of the particles change what kind of shielding is most effective against them?

+Questions About Shielding (Water Tanks vs. Mass on Mars) 7 In your opinion, is a water tank shield sufficient to protect astronauts from a major solar particle event during a Mars transit?
+ 8 I've heard that radiation shielding is actually less of a concern for Mars missions than lunar missions because Mars missions carry more supplies and cargo that can act as shielding.
+Do you agree with that logic based on what you've observed at Mars?
+ 9 What is the single most effective shielding material or strategy you would recommend for deep space missions, based on your understanding of the radiation environment?

+Questions About Mars' Magnetic Environment & Surface Protection 10 Your 3D model of Mars' bow shock showed it is not symmetrical because of crustal magnetic fields.
+Does that non-symmetry affect how much radiation reaches different parts of the Martian surface?
+ 11 Do those localized crustal magnetic fields on Mars provide any meaningful protection for astronauts on the surface, or is the effect negligible?

+Questions About Data Calibration & Reliability
+ 12 Your work includes calibrating and validating magnetometer data to ensure accuracy.
+How confident are we that the radiation sensors and detectors on spacecraft give us accurate, real-time data that mission control and astronauts can trust?
+ 13 What is the biggest gap or uncertainty in our current ability to predict and respond to space weather events for human spaceflight?

+Questions Connecting to Code 695 & 674 (Planetary Magnetospheres & Space Weather Labs)
+ 14 How does your work at the Planetary Magnetospheres Lab (Code 695) complement the forecasting work done by the Space Weather Lab (Code 674) when it comes to protecting astronauts?
+ 15 What is one thing you wish astronauts or mission planners understood better about the radiation environment you study?